Clive Booth Student Village

 Information on living at Clive Booth Student Village can be found on our Accommodation webpages.

-Why is the University redeveloping part of Clive Booth Student Village?
+Why is the University redeveloping Clive Booth Student Village?

-A large number of the buildings on the site are now 30 years old.
-There is a need to redevelop the accommodation so that living arrangements continue to be of a high quality for our students and we can improve and modernise the site.
+A number of the buildings on the site were approaching 30 years old.
+There was a need to redevelop the accommodation so that living arrangements continue to be of a high quality for our students and we can improve and modernise the site.

-The redevelopment of part of Clive Booth Student Village is recognised in the Oxford Local Plan 2036, which was adopted in June 2020.
+The redevelopment of Clive Booth Student Village was recognised in the Oxford Local Plan 2036, which was adopted in June 2020.
 The Local Plan also sets a threshold for Oxford Brookes of allowing no more than 4,000 of its students to live outside of University-owned accommodation.

 Providing rooms to students within the University’s estate is important in being able to meet this requirement.